anthonyjlee/nova/tasks.md

   * Add WebSocket integration

 ### Blockers
-- Need to set up performance testing infrastructure
+None - Performance testing infrastructure is now in place
-- Need to implement metrics collection for load tests
-- Need to establish performance baselines
-- Need to configure monitoring for benchmarks

 Note: This task list will be updated daily to reflect current progress and priorities.